stellar/java-stellar-anchor-sdk/docs/03 - Implementing the Anchor Server/A - Implementing the Anchor Server.md

     * They contain end-to-end tests for [SEP-31] with and without [SEP-38].
     * The script takes the role of the Sending Anchor, testing the Platform role as a Receiving Anchor.

+## `Anchor Platform <> Anchor Server` Communication

+While the Anchor Platform implements the interoperability part of the [SEPs], it relies on the Anchor Server to implement the business logic, and the communication between these two servers occur in three different ways:
+- **Callback API (`Sync Platform->Anchor`)**: a syncronous API that the Platform will use to gather a business-specific data from the Anchor Server, in order to perform a SEP-compliant operation (like exchange rate or user registration, for instance)
+- **Events Queue (`Async Platform->Anchor`)**: an asyncronous communication venue that the Platform will use to notify the Anchor Server about a pending action, like an incoming payment that needs to be processed.
+- **Platform API (`Sync Anchor->Platform`)**: a syncronous API that the Anchor can use to fetch information (e.g. transactions or quotes) and also update the data of transactions stored in the Platform database.

 ## Anchor Server Implementation Resources

 In the Step-by-step section below, we will require you to implement the following features:
 - Make available (or deploy) a queue service, such as Kafka or SQS, for instance.
 - Make available a database, such as SQLite, Postgres or MySQL, for instance.
-- Implement what we call the Anchor Server, providing the [Callback API] endpoints.
+- Implement the [Callback API] endpoints.
-- Connect the Anchor Server with the queue service so it can listen and respond to async [Events].
+- Connect the Anchor Server with the queue service so it can listen to async [Events].
-- Implement calls to the [Platform API], in order to update the Platform's state on a given transaction.
+- Implement calls to the [Platform API], so the Anchor can update the state of transactions stored in the Platform database.

 ## Step-by-step Anchor Server Implementation